-Rome, the eternal city, is a place you shouldn’t skip on your visit to Italy.
+Rome, the eternal city, is a place you shouldn’t skip on an Italy road trip.
 It is a city with many archaeological sites, incredible places of worship including the Vatican, and small cobbled alleys that lead to piazzas with fountains: not to mention the food and the shopping.
 On our recent trip to Rome with my husband, we decided to stay in Rome for two days as it was the first time for him there.
 As we didn’t have a lot of time available and we didn’t want to miss the highlights, we decided that the day tour of Rome with Walks of Italy was a great way to see the city.

 Our meeting point was opposite the Colosseum, where we met our guide Luciana and the rest of the group.
 After some introductions and a brief on what we would see during the day, we entered the Colosseum.
 Fortunately, our tour included a skip the line entrance as the queues were huge.